 Sit this sen Darn as in Sit down.3

-but I suspect his grandfather, Robert Nixon, who at 67 in 1911 was still working as a delver in the local Rievaulx quarry certainly did.
+but I suspect his grandfather, Robert Nixon, who was working as a delver in the local Rievaulx quarry in 1911 certainly did.

 Rievaulx Castle by Turner: There is no shortage of paintings of the North of England, from Victorian Era and beyond, but these paintings seldom depict working people.
 The few I could find online were not Creative Commons.
 Indeed, Her Majesty the Queen has a nice one of poor fisher folk in her collection.